hydraulic-software/conveyor/guidebook/docs/outputs.md

 If you'd like to learn more about MSIX, check out [the Microsoft website for it](https://docs.microsoft.com/en-us/windows/msix).
 You can script the Windows package manager using PowerShell (e.g. with [the Appx cmdlets](https://docs.microsoft.com/en-us/powershell/module/appx/?view=windowsserver2022-ps)).

 For people who don't want to or can't use MSIX for some reason, Conveyor also creates a plain `.zip` version of the app.
 This version won't auto update and is especially useful for IT departments that have a custom software distribution system, who would otherwise need to repackage the MSIX.

+### Installer EXE

+Conveyor generates a small (~500kb) installer EXE.
+You don't have to use this (you can direct your users to the `.appinstaller` file which Windows has a built in app for), but it's strongly recommended that you do.
+The installer drives the installation or upgrade process using the Windows package manager/download APIs directly, yielding these benefits:

+1. Fewer clicks.
+The installer begins the process immediately and launches your app as soon as it's ready.
+This makes it more convenient for your users.
+2. Bug workarounds.
+The "App Installer" app that Microsoft ships for installing MSIX files unfortunately isn't always reliable, especially in Windows 10.
+The Conveyor installer works around bugs in Windows to ensure a reliable install.
+3. Users are familiar with installer EXEs.
+4. If the app is already installed and the user runs the installer again, it immediately launches the app.
+Users who aren't sure how to use the start menu can therefore get the right behavior without risking double installs, confusing UI etc.

+The EXE is also included into your package files.
+You can run it to do an update check, and it will be invoked as part of your app startup sequence if you've enabled [aggressive updates](configs/index.md#aggressive-updates) or the [escape hatch](configs/windows.md#escape-hatch-mechanism) feature.

 ## macOS